cooperative-computing-lab/cctools/doc/manuals/install/index.md

     the environment variables `PATH`, `PYTHONPATH` and `PERL5LIB` appropriately, as explained [here.](from-source.md#using-the-official-released-version)

-    For **conda** and **spack** installation you should not need to manually set any of these variables.
+    For **conda** and **spack** installation you should not need to manually set any of these variables, and in fact setting them may produce errors.

 # License